Latent Guided Sampling for Combinatorial Optimization: Related Work

 Several approaches combine heuristic algorithms, such as local search \citep{papadimitriou1998combinatorial, de2008z3}, with machine learning techniques to tackle routing problems.
-For example, \cite{chen2019learning, lu2019learning} propose an RL-based improvement method that iteratively selects a region of the solution and applies a local heuristic determined by a trainable policy.
+For example, \citet{chen2019learning, lu2019learning} propose an RL-based improvement method that iteratively selects a region of the solution and applies a local heuristic determined by a trainable policy.
 To improve the generalization ability of constructive methods during inference, various strategies have been introduced, such as Efficient Active Search (EAS) \citep{hottung2021efficient} and Simulation-guided Beam Search (SGBS) \citep{choo2022simulation}.
 Notably, EAS builds on POMO by fine-tuning a subset of model parameters at inference time using Gradient Descent, in contrast to Active Search \citep{bello2016neural}, which updates all model parameters.
+More recently, generalization-boosting methods have also been explored \citep{gao2023towards, zhou2024collaboration}.
+Recent state-of-the-art NCO methods include memory-enhanced approaches \citep{chalumeaumemory} as well as latent space and search-based methods such as \citet{chalumeau2023combinatorial, hottung2021efficient}.